MaastrichtU-IDS/d2s-project-template/datasets/cohd/README.md

 This produces a 200M RDF file that can be downloaded from GitHub Actions web UI.

-We then unzip this file and load itto https://graphdb.dumontierlab.com in `cohd-dev` repository, in the graph `https://w3id.org/d2s/graph/cohd`
+We then unzip this file and load it to https://graphdb.dumontierlab.com in `cohd-dev` repository, in the graph `https://w3id.org/d2s/graph/cohd`

 ### Rerun the preprocessing